 MARK E. HOUSE specializes in litigation involving estates, trusts, and financial exploitation.
 In particular, Mark is considered one of the top litigation attorneys in Arizona with regard to capacity and undue influence issues.
 He also has significant experience in litigation regarding breaches of fiduciary duty.
-Mark’s practice also involves estate planning and guardianships and conservatorships.
+Mark’s practice also involves estate planning.
 Because of his extensive background in probate litigation, Mark brings additional expertise into this estate planning to ensure that his clients’ wishes are carried out.
 In addition to complex tax planning, Mark has pioneered creative estate and wealth planning techniques for clients interested in cryopreservation, and is a leading authority on the topic.
 Mark is also an experienced and highly successful mediator in trust and estate disputes.
 Please click HERE to request his availability as a mediator.

 After growing up in Flagstaff, Arizona, Mark attended Northern Arizona University where he received his B.S.B.A. in Business Economics in 1995.
 He received his J.D., with distinction, from Emory University School of Law in Atlanta, Georgia in 1998.
 Upon graduating, he started practicing law in Birmingham, Alabama, until his return to Arizona in 2000.

 Mark teaches at Arizona State University Sandra Day O’Connor College of Law, and previously taught at Arizona Summit Law School, in the areas of Decedent’s Estates, Trust Law, Estate and Gift Taxation, and Estate Planning.
 He has been teaching since 2009.
 He is a Fellow of the American College of Trust and Estate Counsel as well as a Fellow of the American Bar Foundation.
 Mark is a former Director of the Central Arizona Estate Planning Council and a founding member of the Scottsdale Young Estate Planners.
 Mark also sits on the Board of Directors for Girl Scouts.
 Mark speaks extensively for professional audiences on financial exploitation, undue influence, and other litigation-related topics, including estate planning techniques for avoiding litigation.
 He also routinely speaks on issues relating to trusts for cryopreservation.